-54 Section 67(1) of the Regulation and Inspection of Social Care (Wales) Act 2016 provides that section 54 of the Care Standards Act 2000 is repealed.
+55 Section 67(1) of the Regulation and Inspection of Social Care (Wales) Act 2016 provides that section 54 of the Care Standards Act 2000 is repealed.
 Section 67(2) provides that the body corporate called the Care Council for Wales (established by section 54) is to continue in existence; section 67(3) provides that it is to be renamed, and is to be known as, Social Care Wales.

-- i. paragraph 1 because it amends the Friendly and Industrial and Provident Societies Act 1968, which was repealed by the Co-operative and Community Benefit Societies Act 2014; - ii. paragraph 12 because it amends section 157(4) of the Housing Act 1985 but this subsection was omitted by virtue of the Housing Act 2004; - iii. paragraphs 56 and 57 because they amend the Income and Corporation Taxes Act 1988.
+- d.
+Schedule 16 to the 1998 Act deals with amendments that arise in consequence of the abolition of Housing for Wales.
+The Bill omits: - i. paragraph 1 because it amends the Friendly and Industrial and Provident Societies Act 1968, which was repealed by the Co-operative and Community Benefit Societies Act 2014; - ii. paragraph 12 because it amends section 157(4) of the Housing Act 1985 but this subsection was omitted by virtue of the Housing Act 2004; - iii. paragraphs 56 and 57 because they amend the Income and Corporation Taxes Act 1988.
 The relevant provisions of the 1988 Act were repealed by the Corporation Tax Act 2010; - iv. paragraph 68 because it amends the Housing Act 1988 but the relevant provision was omitted by the Regulation of Registered Social Landlords (Wales) Act 2018; - v. paragraph 84 because it amends section 9 of the Housing Act 1996 but this was substituted by the Regulation of Registered Social Landlords (Wales) Act 2018; - vi. paragraph 96 because it amends various provisions in Schedule 1 to the Housing Act 1996, which have since been substituted or repealed. - vii. paragraphs 98 to 100 because they amend the Audit Commission Act 1998.
-That Act was repealed by the Local Audit and Accountability Act 2014. - 193.
-Paragraph 55 of this Schedule to the Bill also repeals certain paragraphs in Schedule 10 to the 2006 Act.
+That Act was repealed by the Local Audit and Accountability Act 2014. - 199.
+Paragraph 57 of this Schedule to the Bill also repeals certain paragraphs in Schedule 10 to the 2006 Act.
 Those paragraphs amended the 1998 Act to provide for the transfer of certain functions in relation to forestry and the environment from the (then) National Assembly to the Welsh Ministers.
-Those functions subsequently fell away upon the creation of the Natural Resources Body for Wales, and the underlying provisions of the 1998 Act were repealed55.
+Those functions subsequently fell away upon the creation of the Natural Resources Body for Wales, and the underlying provisions of the 1998 Act were repealed56.
 The provisions being omitted by the Bill are therefore spent.

-Part 16 - Transitional provision relating to the Government of Wales Act 2006
+Part 17 - Transitional provision relating to the Government of Wales Act 2006

-- 194. Under the 2006 Act, the powers and functions of the Assembly, including the power to make subordinate legislation, were transferred to the Welsh Ministers, who became accountable to the Assembly. - 195.
-The 2006 Act created a system for granting the Assembly the ability to pass Assembly Measures in 20 defined areas through Legislative Competence Orders, which required the consent of both Houses of Parliament and the Secretary of State for Wales. - 196.
+- 200. Under the 2006 Act, the powers and functions of the Assembly, including the power to make subordinate legislation, were transferred to the Welsh Ministers, who became accountable to the Assembly. - 201.
+The 2006 Act created a system for granting the Assembly the ability to pass Assembly Measures in 20 defined areas through Legislative Competence Orders, which required the consent of both Houses of Parliament and the Secretary of State for Wales. - 202.
 It also granted the Assembly the power to make Acts, subject to a referendum.
-This referendum was held in 2011 and, following the affirmative referendum result, the Assembly assumed new powers to pass primary legislation (Acts of the National Assembly for Wales) without recourse to Parliament in specified areas. - 197.
-The Wales Act 2014 transferred further powers to the National Assembly for Wales, and the subsequent Wales Act 2017 made further changes to the 2006 Act and the Wales Act 2014, notably moving from a "conferred" to a "reserved" model of devolution in Wales.
-On 6 May 2020 the National Assembly for Wales became
+This referendum was held in 2011 and, following the affirmative referendum result, the Assembly assumed new powers to pass primary legislation (Acts of the National Assembly for Wales) without recourse to Parliament in specified areas.

-55 See the Natural Resources Body for Wales (Functions) Order 2013 (S.I.
+56 See the Natural Resources Body for Wales (Functions) Order 2013 (S.I.
 2013/755) and the Natural Resources Body for Wales (Consequential Provision) Order 2013 (S.I.
 2013/1821)